nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Searches for all flashcards matching any of the search keywords.

 Format: `find KEYWORD [KEYWORD]...`
+* Finds all flashcards containing any of the keywords.
 * Refer to [common input fields](#Common-Input-fields) on how to specify the different fields.
-* Finds all flashcards containing any of the keywords.
 * The keywords are **case insensitive**.
-* Keywords will match as long as they are contained within any flashcard’s question/answer/category/note/tags.
-Eg. `UML` keyword will match a flashcard with a `category` called `UML-Diagram`
+* Keywords will match as long as they are contained within any flashcard’s question/answer/category/note/tags. eg. `UML` keyword will match a flashcard with a `category` called `UML-Diagram`

 Examples:
 * `find general`